Flexible Lease Agreements

 Picture this: your business is evolving, and suddenly, the space you’re in just doesn’t fit your needs anymore.
 That’s where a termination clause comes in handy.
 It gives you peace of mind knowing that you can exit the lease if necessary.
 But here’s the thing – as Keyser points out in his Forbes article, termination clauses aren’t always included in lease agreements by default.
 That’s why it’s so important to make it a priority during the negotiation process.

 Now, you might be wondering: “What’s the catch?”
-Well, Keyser notes that there are usually some limitations to termination clauses.
+Keyser notes that termination clauses usually have some limitations.
 For example, you might have to pay back a portion of the tenant improvement fees, give a certain amount of notice before terminating, or stay in the space for a minimum period.
 But despite these limitations, Keyser emphasizes that having a termination clause is still a game-changer when it comes to building flexibility into your lease.

 Flexible Space